Security-Onion-Solutions/securityonion-docs/logstash.rst

 Parsing
 ~~~~~~~

-Configuration files for custom parsing can be placed in ``/etc/logstash/custom``.
-These will automatically get copied over to ``/etc/logstash/conf.d`` during the starting of Logstash.
+Configuration files for custom parsing can be placed in ``/etc/logstash/custom/``.
+These will automatically get copied over to the appropriate ``/etc/logstash/conf.d*`` directory during the starting of Logstash.

 .. note::